Judge in sports betting case orders ex-interpreter for Ohtani to get gambling addiction treatment

-LOS ANGELES — (AP) — A federal judge on Friday ordered the former longtime interpreter for Los Angeles Dodgers star Shohei Ohtani released on $25,000 bond and mandated he undergo gambling addiction treatment.
+LOS ANGELES — (AP) — A federal judge on Friday ordered the former longtime interpreter for Los Angeles Dodgers star Shohei Ohtani to undergo gambling addiction treatment in a sports betting case stemming from allegations he stole $16 million from the Japanese baseball player's bank account to pay off debts.

-Ippei Mizuhara exploited his personal and professional relationship with Ohtani to plunder $16 million from the two-way player's bank account for years, prosecutors said, at times impersonating Ohtani to bankers so he could cover his bets and debts.
+Ippei Mizuhara exploited his personal and professional relationship with Ohtani to plunder millions from the two-way player's account for years, prosecutors said, at times impersonating Ohtani to bankers.

+"I'm very grateful for the Department of Justice's investigation," Ohtani told the Los Angeles Times on Friday.
+"For me personally, this marks a break from this, and I'd like to focus on baseball."

+Ohtani spoke from the field at Dodger Stadium ahead of the team’s game against the San Diego Padres.

+United States Magistrate Judge Maria A. Audero also ordered Mizuhara to be released on an unsecured $25,000 bond, colloquially known as a signature bond.
+That means that Mizuhara does not have to put up any cash or collateral to be released.
+If he violates the conditions of his bond, then he will be on the hook for $25,000.

-Mizuhara only spoke to answer the judge’s questions, saying “yes” when she asked if he understood several parts of the case and his bond conditions.
+Mizuhara only spoke on Friday to answer the judge’s questions, saying “yes” when Audero asked if he understood several parts of the case and his bond conditions.

-Mizuhara, wearing a dark suit and a white collared shirt, entered the courtroom with his ankles shackled, but was not handcuffed.
+Wearing a dark suit and a white collared shirt, he entered the courtroom with his ankles shackled, but was not handcuffed.
 The judge approved his attorney’s request to remove the shackles.

+His attorney, Michael G. Freedman, and the prosecutors declined to answer questions from the media outside the courthouse after the hearing concluded.

 Other bond conditions stipulate that Mizuhara cannot gamble, either electronically or in-person, or go inside any gambling establishments, or associate with any known bookmakers.